 You all know this stereotypical image of an intern, who has to do the most annoying tasks and often even for free, right?
 Well, Feelingstream is nothing like that!
-With these three months, I have spent here, I feel like I have already learned more than in some other place I could during few years.
+With these three months I have spent here, I feel like I have already learned more than in some other place I could during a few years.
 Especially since I started with one goal in my mind and ended up doing a completely different thing.

 But, let’s start from the beginning.
 A few years ago, I decided that it is time for my master’s studies and I moved to Denmark to study Innovation and Business Development (https://international.au.dk/).
 Somehow things happened in a way, that my plan to stay there for several years, turned into only one when after my first year I already turned back home and decided to do my internship here instead.
 In a hurry to find a place for an internship I was lucky to meet Terje, one of the founders of Feelingstream, who offered me to do it with them.